All Scriptures are taken from the 1901 American Standard Version unless otherwise noted.

 Here Paul mentions the “kingdom of God,” and that “flesh and blood cannot inherit” this kingdom.
 Which kingdom is he talking about?
 First of all, it can’t be the spiritual Kingdom of God, because we as Christians are already in that kingdom, which we entered upon our faith in Christ.
 He has to be referring to a future kingdom that we will enter into — which occurs at the time of our resurrection.
 In other words, Paul is not talking about salvation here.
 He’s not talking about the fact that we can’t enter into the spiritual Kingdom of God in our corrupt earthly bodies.
 He’s talking about the resurrection.
 He’s talking about entrance into the eternal kingdom of God of the new heaven and new earth in our glorified bodies (Rev 21 & 22).

-Furthermore, Paul can’t be talking about a “1000 kingdom” of this present earth, because Paul says that “flesh and blood cannot inherit” this kingdom.
+Furthermore, Paul can’t be talking about a so-called “1000 year kingdom” of this present earth, because Paul says that “flesh and blood cannot inherit” this kingdom.
 The millennial kingdom of Premillennialism has citizens who are of “flesh and blood.”
 In other words, human beings such as you and I are today.

 51 Behold, I tell you a mystery: We all shall not sleep, but we shall all be changed,